louisblin/cate-monitor/README.md

 page at Imperial College.
 It is runs periodically as a crontab job on MAC OS machines and uses the NSNotificationCenter to signal any update to the user.

+## Dependencies

+Required before installing:
+- Homebrew: see http://brew.sh/ you don't have it

+Installed by bootstrap script (with Homebrew):
+- terminal-notifier
+- phantomjs

 ## Install

 Running the following commands will download and set up *cate-monitor*